Private Sessions (film)

 Private Sessions is a 1985 American made-for-television drama film directed by Michael Pressman.
-Starring Mike Farrell as a New York therapist, and Kelly McGillis & Tom Bosley as two of his patients with different problems, the film was originally a television pilot, that failed to impress the audience and was never picked up.
+Starring Mike Farrell as New York therapist Dr. Joe Braden, with Kelly McGillis and Tom Bosley as Jennifer Coles and Harry O'Reilly, two of his patients with different problems, the film was originally a television pilot, that failed to impress the audience and was never picked up.

 Plot

-Dr. Joe Braden (Farrell) is a therapist living and working in Manhattan, who also gives advice on the radio.
-His wife Claire (Walker) has divorced him six months earlier, and he still has not progressed the emotional impact this has had on him.
-When their teenaged daughter Millie (Tanner) learns that Claire is dating a new man, a goofy writer named Quentin Byrd (Genest), Millie neglects her school work in order to set up her father with a woman.
-She encourages him to allow his gym buddy Jerry Sharma (Garber) to set him up a blind date with a woman named Tippi (Malick).
-Even though they both like each other, Joe soon concludes that he is not ready to date again, and cannot keep his mind from Millie.
-At his work, Joe is eventually bothered by Millie's guidance counselor Susan Prescott (Dowling), whom he agrees to date; announcing that he is finally ready to move on, going even as far as meeting Quentin.
+Dr. Joe Braden is a therapist living and working in Manhattan, who also gives advice on the radio.
+His wife Claire has divorced him six months earlier and he still has not processed the emotional impact this has had on him.
+When their teenaged daughter Millie learns that Claire is dating a new man, a goofy writer named Quentin Byrd, Millie neglects her school work in order to set Joe up with a woman.
+She encourages him to allow his gym buddy Jerry Sharma to set him up a blind date with a woman named Tippi.
+Even though they both like each other, Joe soon concludes that he is not ready to date again and cannot keep his mind from Millie.
+At his work, Joe is eventually bothered by Millie's guidance counselor Susan Prescott, whom he agrees to date; announcing that he is finally ready to move on, going even as far as meeting Quentin.

-At his work, Joe meets up with colleague Dr. Liz Bolger (Stapleton) regularly to discuss his patients.
-One of his latest patients Harry O'Reilly (Bosley), is recently getting hallucinations while driving his cab through the city.
-His wife (Hunter) pushes him to visit Dr. Braden for advice, which Harry agrees to reluctantly.
-Over the next couple of sessions, Harry improves his social tactics and finally becomes a good acquaintance of Dr. Braden: most of their sessions take place in his cab during work.
-Harry even goes as far as inviting Dr. Braden to attend his son Johnny's (Koteas) wedding in a few days.
-Dr. Braden cannot figure out why Harry is bothered with such hallucinations and comes up with the most difficult theories; Dr. Bolger eventually advises him not to think so difficult.
+At his work, Joe meets up with colleague Dr. Liz Bolger regularly to discuss his patients.
+One of his latest patients Harry O'Reilly, is recently getting hallucinations while driving his cab through the city.
+His wife Rosemary pushes him to visit Joe for advice, which Harry agrees to reluctantly.
+Over the next couple of sessions, Harry improves his social tactics and finally becomes a good acquaintance of Joe: most of their sessions take place in his cab during work.
+Harry even goes as far as inviting Joe to attend his son Johnny's wedding in a few days.
+Joe cannot figure out why Harry is bothered with such hallucinations and comes up with the most difficult theories; Dr. Bolger eventually advises him not to think so difficult.
 It is eventually found out that Harry is a normal guy who was behaving strangely due to toxic poison from the new carpeting in his cab.